-Customizing the Boot Process¶
+Customizing the Boot Process

 Most Linux systems use a special boot image to control the system boot process

-operating system.
-This boot image is called the initrd
+This boot image is a compressed cpio initial RAM disk, and it’s called the

 .
-The Linux kernel
+The Linux kernel loads the initrd

-, a compressed cpio initial RAM disk, into the RAM and
+into the RAM and

 executes init or, if present, linuxrc.